utopia-foss/utopia/doc/models/PredatorPrey.rst

 script (v3, chapter 9.3.1).
 It is implemented as a cellular automaton (CA) with the cells arranged on a two-dimensional grid and represents a simple case of population dynamics on a grid.
+!!!Currently the execution order of rules is different from the original code used in the script, where cells were called randomly and the sequence of rules was applied to an individual cell.
+Instead in this code a rule is applied to all cells, befor the next rule is executed.
+Due to that, results from the script can not be replicated exactly with this code!!!

 Scenario
 --------